andycasey/ads/docs/index.rst

 The ads Python package
 ======================

-A Python Module to Interact with NASA's ADS that Doesn't Suck™
+A Python client for the NASA Astrophysics Data System.

 If you're in astro research, then you pretty much *need* NASA's ADS.
 It's tried, true, and people go crazy on the rare occasions when it goes down.